-The tracer that we inject will not produce any side effects.
+The tracer that we give you will not produce any side effects.
 You can continue with your usual daily activities.
 In particular it will not make you drowsy and so will not prevent you from driving a car.

-What happens after my bone scan?
+What happens after my SeHCAT scan?